 - Enhance recycling and energy recovery of plastics: ‘How to Recycle label campaign’

-- Steward plastic pellet containment: Aimed at businesses to keep resin pellets out of the environment.
+- Steward plastic pellet containment with Operation Clean Sweep, aimed at helping businesses keep resin pellets out of the environment.

 The speakers, who have devoted their knowledge, careers and time to making our oceans a better, healthier, safer place for our marine life, and ultimately for us, shared some memorable insights: